realpython/python-guide/docs/scenarios/cli.rst

-`Plac <https://pypi.python.org/pypi/plac>`_ is a simple wrapper over the Python standard library `argparse <http://docs.python.org/2/library/argparse.html>`_, which hides most of its complexity by using a declarative interface: the argument parser is inferred rather than written down by imperatively.
-This module targets especially unsophisticated users, programmers, sysadmins, scientists, and in general people writing throw-away scripts for themselves, who choose to create a command-line interface because it is quick and simple.
+`Plac <https://pypi.python.org/pypi/plac>`_ is a simple wrapper over the Python standard library `argparse <http://docs.python.org/2/library/argparse.html>`_, which hides most of its complexity by using a declarative interface: the argument parser is inferred rather than written down imperatively.
+This module targets unsophisticated users, programmers, sysadmins, scientists, and in general people writing throw-away scripts for themselves, who choose to create a command-line interface because it is quick and simple.